yufeizhao/yufeizhao.github.io/a34/index.md

 Homework submissions are due at the end of class.

-Each problem set (links in the schedule below) contains a (sometimes long) list of problems for you to try.
+Each problem set contains a (sometimes long) list of problems.
 You are encouraged to work on as many as you like, but only hand in **your four best solutions** (please do not submit more than four).
+For multi-part problems, it is okay to hand in only a subset of the parts and count it as a "one problem", provided that it is not too trivial.

 Please type or write legibly.
 They will be graded similarly to the Putnam competition.
 (Non-registered students should not hand in solutions.)

 _Sources._ At the top of each assignment, you must write either "**Sources consulted: none**" or a list of all sources consulted other official course material.
 Examples include: names of people you discussed solutions with (whether or not they are taking the class), books, Wikipedia and other websites.
 You should avoid looking up solutions to homework problems online (or offline); if you do, you must mention the precise source on your assignment.